 As the boat moves, the unit charts the changes in depth on the display to create a profile of the Bottom Contour.
 The type of bottom can be determined from the return charted on the display.
 A Hard Bottom such as compacted sediment or flat rock appears as a thinner line across the display.
 A Soft Bottom such as mud or sand appears as a thicker line across the display.
 Rocky Bottoms have a broken, random appearance.

-The sonar returns from the bottom, structure and fish can be represented as either Inverse (default), WhiteLine®, Structure ID®, or Bottom Black.
-See Sonar X-PressTM Menu: Bottom View for details on how to set the bottom view
+The sonar returns from the bottom, structure and fish can be represented as either WhiteLine® or Structure ID®.
+See Sonar Menu Tab: Bottom View for details on how to set the bottom view.